Dat-Pudding/PhotoCalc/README.md

 The Android client is (for now) the only version meant for the use in the field.
 Additionally to the calculations it features a mostly red UI that serves as an red flashlight and a function to cast a solid white across the screen for taking flats, both of these special features work best when the phone's screen is set to full brightness.

 #### Lore
-- will get a complete overhaul GUI-wise [WiP]
+- with _beta-v0.4.5_ the UI overhaul is done
-- profile system to save camera/sensor profiles is currently WiP
+- profile system (saving and loading camera/sensor specs) is available since _beta-v0.4.5_ as well

 #### To-Do:
-- make the UI and especially entering the inputs smoother/less clunky [WiP - almost done]
+- entering the inputs in the database smoother/less clunky [WiP - almost done]
 - get/make some proper button Icons going
 - find a way to port to and test on iOS